timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 **How it Works:** A *materialization background job* regularly takes raw data from the hypertable and computes a partial aggregate that it stores (materializes) in the continuous aggregate.

-When new data is inserted, updated, or deleted in the hypertable, the continuous aggregate will automatically decide what data needs to be re-materialized and schedule a re-materialization to happen the next time the materialization job runs.
+So whenever new data is inserted, updated, or deleted in the hypertable, the continuous aggregate will automatically decide what data needs to be re-materialized, and it schedules a re-materialization to happen the next time the background job runs.
+This way, the materalization is kept mostly up-to-date to the raw data (and the recency and frequency of these tasks are fully configurable; more below).

 ### Real-Time Aggregates [](real-time-aggregates)

-Real-time aggregates are a capability (first introduced in TimescaleDB 1.7) whereby querying the *continuous aggregate view* will then compute an up-to-date final aggregate result by combining the materialized partial aggregate with recent data from the hypertable that has yet to be materialized by the continuous aggregate.
+Real-time aggregates are a capability (first introduced in TimescaleDB 1.7) whereby querying the *continuous aggregate view* will then compute fully up-to-date aggregate results by combining the materialized partial aggregate with recent data from the hypertable that has yet to be materialized by the continuous aggregate.
 By combining raw and materialized data in this way, one gets accurate and up-to-date